Delinquency and Default

 - Your account may be referred to a collection agency

-- You may be charged collection cost and attorney fees
+- You may be charged collection costs and attorney fees

 How do you avoid delinquency and default?

-- Sign up for Automatic withdraw so payments are taken directly from your bank account.
+- Sign up for automatic debit so payments are taken directly from your bank account

-What to do if you are contacted by your lender and they say your loans are delinquent or in default?
+What to do if you are contacted by your servicer and they say your loans are delinquent or in default?

-- Call your lender to find out which loan is delinquent or in default.
+- Call your servicer to find out which loan is delinquent or in default

 - Ask if you can apply for deferment or forbearance